 Genesis 11: BST (Septuagint)

 The discovery of the Dead Sea Scrolls in 1947 added more info to the mix.
 The Dead Sea Scrolls are believed to have been written by the Essenes a Jewish sect that was around before the first century and include fragments of the old testament and some apocryphal books.
 The scrolls are believed to be as old as 400 BC to as late as the first century.
 I’ve heard the Dead Sea scrolls have more in common with the Septuagint than the Masoretic Text, but the genealogies are more consistent in the Masoretic Text.
 The goal here isn’t to argue which one is better, I just wanted to educate people on the fact that bible translation is more complicated than they realize.
 In the KJV English bible, the Masoretic Text is used for the Old Testament but the New Testament often quotes the Septuagint when referencing the Old Testament.

 Note on the New Testament:

 These discrepancies don’t devalue the word of God as truth.
 It simply reminds us that while God is perfect, humans are imperfect so he had to work through human failures.
 Despite mistranslations and copyist errors here and there, God has made it so that we can have multiple manuscripts to fill in any errors that come through.
 So when one manuscript gets something wrong two others will get that thing right.
-Truth is determined by the word of two or three witnesses (Deut 19:15, 2 Cor 13:1), and these manuscript function as “witnesses”.
-God built a self-correction mechanism for any issues that occurred over the years.
+Truth is determined by the word of two or three witnesses (Deut 19:15, 2 Cor 13:1), and these different manuscripts each function as “witnesses”.
+In other words, God built a self-correction mechanism for any issues that occurred over the years.

 Some examples include Ps 22:16, as well as Ps 40:6 and Heb 10:5